 Decisions by Jim Treliving is one of my favourite books.
 It was written as a business book, but it has a lot of family lessons as well.
 A lot of family law clients enjoy reading books.
 People tend to get philosophical when going through a divorce.
 They are hungry for information that helps them cope with their dark times.

 I have decided to do book reviews of some of my favourite books.
 I will cover the books from a family law angle.
 Read this article and then go read the book.
 Reach out to me on my Linkedin and let me know what you thought of the book!

 If you have read the book before, leave a comment below and let me know what you got from it.

 This book review was written by Alistair Vigier, the CEO of ClearWay Law.
 Any opinions are his own and do not reflect the company.

 Decisions by Jim Treliving

 Today’s book review is Decisions by Jim Treliving.
 Jim is the CEO of Boston Pizza and is better known for his role on Dragons Den on CBC.
-Dragons Den doesn’t seem as popular as it use to be so I strongly suggest watching season’s 1-5 for fun.
+Dragons Den doesn’t seem as popular as it uses to be so I strongly suggest watching season’s 1-5 for fun.

 Jim’s book really is about, you guessed it, decisions.
-His road to becoming the CEO of Boston Pizza was filled with divorce, disagreement with his father, shareholder disputes, a death of a friend, and almost going bankrupt multiple times.
+His road to becoming the CEO of Boston Pizza was filled with divorce, disagreement with his father, shareholder disputes, death of a friend, and almost going bankrupt multiple times.

 How to Be a Leader